- Risks & complications

 Is wisdom tooth removal painful?

 Wisdom tooth removal is considered to be one of the more unpleasant dental procedures.
-You will most definitely get a local injection to numb pain in the extraction site and might get a deeper form of sedation if you have low pain tolerance or dental anxiety.
+You will most definitely get a local injection to numb discomfort in the extraction site and might get a deeper form of sedation if you have low pain tolerance or dental anxiety.

 Should I get 2 or 4 wisdom teeth removed?